 Just about everyone understands what a computer virus is.
 Yet, when installing security programs on their systems, the term “virus” is often coupled with “malware” — a term that may be unfamiliar to most people, though it’s actually a more all-encompassing.

 Malware can pose significant risks to your system and the systems of people within your contact network.
 That’s why understanding the nature of malware is the first step to strengthening your online security protocol.

 Malware is an abbreviated form of the phrase “malicious software.”
-By malicious, we mean any software designed to do harm, so technically a computer virus is malware even though it’s often classified on its own.
+Malicious means any software designed to do harm, so technically a computer virus is malware even though it’s often classified on its own.
 Or, in laymen’s terms, malware is software you don’t want, doing things you never agreed to.

 Let’s take a closer look at how malware usually spreads.
 In most cases, malware is delivered in one of three fashions:

 Falsified email: We’ve all gotten emails pretending to be something they’re not.
 Often times, these are easy to identify and discard.
 However, sometimes the emails of our contacts get hacked and malware is sent as an attachment through these accounts.